CirceAurora/Europa-Server-Rules/rules.md

 **__Rules__:**
-**Last updated:** Sunday, May 1st 2022, 04:51:58 UTC
+**Last updated:** Tuesday, June 13th 2023, 01:21:26 UTC
 **¹** This is to be determined at moderator's discretion.
 **²** Applies to regular members only for moderation purposes.
-Staff are excluded, however are expected not to abuse the privelege.
+Staff are excluded, however are expected not to abuse the privilege.
 **³** Related to the conversation is acceptable.

 The rules below make more sense if read with a warning attached.
 Such as "?warn @Sophia Rule 1.1"